 The article, The senseless, tragic rape of Charles Bukowski’s ghost by John Martin’s Black Sparrow Press tells the story (read that first if you haven’t already), but for the curious there is an interesting bit of back-story.
 In the 1990s I ran an artists/writers/photography site called smog.net, and it had a Bukowski section.
 The primary tool […]

 If you’ve ever read anything by Charles Bukowski, you no doubt remember the feeling you had the first time you came across his work.
 For better or worse, Bukowski is one of those authors who you don’t easily forget or ignore.
 Very few people are ambivalent about him.

 Now that the Bukowski material is all gone from smog there’s probably no one here to read this.
 Ah, well.
-Maybe you’ll all show up on the groovy new Bukowski forum and we’ll get to know each other better.
+Maybe you’ll all show up on the groovy new Bukowski forum, over at https://bukowski.net/forum/ and we’ll get to know each other better.

-It kind of dragged out over a long time, but things tend to do that when you are a lazy procrastinator.
-If you’re a patron of the weird arts, you can buy one here.
+welp, the letterpress poem project is finally finished. it kind of dragged out over a long time, but things tend to do that when you are a lazy procrastinator. if you’re a patron of the weird arts, you can buy one here.

 On the typewriter in front of Thompson was a page bearing letterhead reading “Fourth Amendment Foundation”.
 Upon this page, centered near the top was typed “Feb 22 ’05”, and the page contained only one word, “counselor”.

-Well, this is the funniest damn thing I’ve seen today (well, the serious news department caption is what’s really funny):
+well, this is the funniest damn thing I’ve seen today (the news-department-serious caption is what’s really funny).

 Hunter S. Thompson is dead, and while that news shouldn’t really surprise anyone, it is disturbing.
 Not because I’ll miss what he’s written lately (admittedly I did not keep up with the good doctor’s more recent work), but because we need people like Thompson to maintain balance in the universe.